 Prizes like these can encourage students to get involved and even take the lead in your school’s fundraising efforts!

 After your fundraiser has concluded you’ll want to gather feedback from participants and supporters so that you can evaluate what went well and what will need updating to be ready for the next time around.
 This information will encourage your supporters to stay involved in your next event and ensure future success for your school’s fundraising efforts.

 When you choose a style of fundraiser that engages students, parents, and other supporters, your efforts are sure to benefit your school.
 Helpful technology makes the process easier and allows your participants to reach out to larger networks of potential supporters.

-Brad Dowhaniuk is the cofounder of 99Pledges, which provides schools and teams with an easy-to-use, web-based fundraising solution to manage and drive success in Fun Runs, jog-a-thons, baseball hit-a-thons, and much more.
+Brad Dowhaniuk is the co-founder of 99Pledges, and a writer at WriterZone.net, which provides schools and teams with an easy-to-use, web-based fundraising solution to manage and drive success in Fun Runs, jog-a-thons, baseball hit-a-thons, and much more.